tronprotocol/tips/README.md

 TIPs are separated into a number of types, and each has its own list of TIPs.

 **Standard Track**

-Describes any change that affects most or all Ethereum implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
-Furthermore Standard EIPs can be broken down into the following categories.
+Describes any change that affects most or all TRON implementations, such as a change a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using TRON.
+Furthermore Standard TIPs can be broken down into the following categories.

 **Core**

-Improvements requiring a consensus fork (e.g. EIP5, EIP101), as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions (for example, the miner/node strategy changes 2, 3, and 4 of EIP86).
+Improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions.

 **Networking**

 Includes improvements around network protocol.

 **Interface**

 Includes improvements around client API/RPC specifications and standards.

 **TRC**

 Application-level standards and conventions, including contract standards such as token standards (TRC-20)

 **VM**

 Includes improvements around TRON Virtual Machine.

 **Informational**

 Describes a TRON design issue, or provides general guidelines or information to the TRON community, but does not propose a new feature.